brette-0/nesbrette/source/modules/memory/memory.rst

     memcpy u64:: Inputs, u64:: LastInputs
             ; to check if buttons where held or pressed
 .. note::
-    This task is unrolled as it is expected to be needed often as ``nesbrette`` avoids using indirect memory address modes where possible.
+    This task is unrolled by default as it is expected to be needed often as ``nesbrette`` avoids using indirect memory address modes where possible.

 ``juggle {tokens}, int::addr`` - Juggle Memory
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~